✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Error Trigger Error notification No decision engine for recovery vs. escalation

 The native tools tell you that something failed.
 They don't tell you why it failed or what to do about it.
-That's the gap Claude fills as a recovery agent—it reads the error context, understands the workflow's purpose, and recommends a specific recovery action.
+That's the gap I prompted Claude to fill as a recovery agent—it reads the error context, understands the workflow's purpose, and recommends a specific recovery action.

 Architecting the Self-Healing Pattern: Error Detection to Recovery #

-A production self-healing architecture requires four connected components: the main workflow with error trigger configuration, the recovery agent workflow with Claude integration, a retry/patch execution path, and a dead letter queue for unrecoverable failures.
+A production self-healing architecture requires four connected components: the main workflow with error trigger configuration, the recovery agent workflow with Claude integration through the Anthropic API, a retry/patch execution path, and a dead letter queue for unrecoverable failures.
 These components communicate through n8n's workflow execution system and external API calls.

 Architecture Overview #